Hiring email marketing experts: Where to look and how to evaluate talent

 Once you decide it’s time to hire an email marketer, you have to pick a type of talent to hire: full-time, freelance, or agency.

-McGovern and Dowling—a former agency leader herself—broke down each talent type’s unique strengths and downsides when it comes to email marketing services.
+McGovern and Dowling—a former agency leader herself—broke down each talent type’s unique strengths and downsides when it comes to even some of the best email marketing services.

-The pros and cons of an email marketing freelancer
+The pros and cons of hiring an email marketing freelancer

 Freelancers are the fastest, most flexible hires.
 Here are 5 pros and cons of this type of individual contributor.